How to Appeal Your Assessment

 - You should decide whether to appeal the new assessment by comparing the Department of Assessment’s adjusted market value with your own estimate of your property’s current market value.

-- The Assessment Review Commission may also correct your tax class and hear your appeal if you were denied an exemption.
+- The Assessment Review Commission may also correct your tax class and review your appeal if you were denied an exemption.

 Do not sign duplicate authorizations.
 Many grievance services seek an authorization in advance of the filing period.
 If you decide to represent yourself, do not sign an authorization for a grievance service or other representative.
-If you decide to hire a representative, do not sign authorizations for more than one.
+If you decide to hire a representative, do not sign more than one authorization.
+Unresolved duplicate applications will be denied.

-Do not appeal for yourself this year if you have signed an authorization for a representative to file for you after September 1, 2020, or if you own a condominium where the board of managers files for you.
+You may not appeal for yourself this year if you have signed an authorization for a representative to file for you after September 1, 2023, or if you own a condominium where the board of managers files for you.

 Assessment Review on the Web

-All Attorneys filing on any property as a representative, where you are not the owner, must be registered with ARC as a representative.
+All Attorneys filing on any property, where you are not the owner, must be registered with ARC as a representative.

-If you file for yourself, you may check your appeal’s status on-line at any time.
+If you file through AROW for yourself, you may check your appeal’s status on-line at any time.
 You may also look up the status of appeals for past tax years.

-To start using Assessment Review on the Web, click on the link below:
+To file an appeal and start using Assessment Review on the Web, click on the link below: